-The Hastings College Greek community is dedicated to the development of future leaders by providing a wealth of leadership opportunities in which members may participate.
+The Hastings College Greek community is dedicated to developing future leaders by providing a wealth of leadership opportunities.
 Greek Life at Hastings College ranges from social and spiritual activities to service and academics.
-The leaders of tomorrow are gaining their edge from the fraternal experiences offered by Greek Life at Hastings College.
-Greek membership is one of the best ways to get involved in campus life and discover new friendships.
+Tomorrow's leaders are gaining their edge from the fraternal experiences offered by Greek Life at Hastings College.
+Greek membership is one of the best ways to get involved in campus life and make new friendships.

 The Hastings College Greek system benefits from a mix of both local and national organizations; Phi Mu Alpha (Sinfonia) and Sigma Alpha Iota are national groups that are linked with music.

 The Inter-Greek Council is the governing board with a mission to build an inclusive Greek community and enhance the collegiate experience by providing opportunities for leadership growth, academic success, and civic engagement through various Greek-oriented activities and competitions.
 The IGC oversees the yearlong Greek Cup competition and plans the end of the year all-Greek formal known as the Greek Dinner Dance.

 Alpha Phi Sigma